OlaAlasmari/CPIT405_Project/README.md

 2. Log in to access and explore stories, proverbs, and landmarks.
 3. Use the interactive map to discover cultural sites.
 4. Bookmark your favorite stories and proverbs for quick access.
-5. Switch between Arabic and English as preferred.

-## Where Users Can Get Help with the Project
-- Users can visit the "About Us" page on the platform for contact information.
-- A contact form is available for inquiries and feedback.
-- Newsletter subscription is available for updates and announcements.

 ## Who Maintains and Contributes to the Project
 The project is maintained and developed by: